 Clint Ford, a real estate agent who works with over 67% more single-family homes than the average Grove City, Ohio, agent says a big difference with consumers today is how much more information they have.

 “Part of the job of being a good real estate agent now is helping the consumer sift through the good information and the bad information,” says Ford.

-Real estate agents are there to answer questions, help ensure all legal documents are in order and navigate any unexpected road bumps to keep transactions moving along smoothly.
+Real estate agents are there to answer questions, help ensure all legal documents are in order, and navigate any unexpected road bumps to keep transactions progressing smoothly.
 Other benefits and services Realtors® provide that high-tech can’t, include:

-- Knowing the ins and outs of the local housing market, pricing strategies, and latest trends
+- Knowing the ins and outs of the local housing market, pricing strategies, and the latest trends.

 What does a Realtor® do for home sellers?

 The National Association of Realtors (NAR) reports that 90% of home sellers today partner with real estate agents when selling their homes.

 Real estate agents bring years of knowledge and experience in navigating multiple selling situations that can help guide buyers toward the right deal for them.
 They also assist sellers in staging their homes for showings and can use their trusted network of local experts to help sellers with any needed home services.